Advocacy

-Advocacy is an activity by an individual or group that aims to influence decisions within political, economic, and social institutions.
-Advocacy includes activities and publications to influence public policy, laws and budgets by using facts, their relationships, the media, and messaging to educate government officials and the public.
+Advocacy is the set of activities by individuals or groups intended to influence decisions within political, economic, and social institutions.
+It encompasses tactics ranging from grassroots organizing and media campaigns to lobbying, strategic litigation, and coalition-building, and aims to change laws, budgets, institutional practices, and public opinion.
 Advocacy can include many activities that a person or organization undertakes, including media campaigns, public speaking, commissioning and publishing research.
 Lobbying (often by lobby groups) is a form of advocacy where a direct approach is made to legislators on a specific issue or specific piece of legislation.
 Research has started to address how advocacy groups in the United States and Canada are using social media to facilitate civic engagement and collective action.

 Forms

 There are several forms of advocacy, each representing a different approach in a way to initiate changes in the society.
 One of the most popular forms is social justice advocacy.
 Cohen, de la Vega, and Watson (2001) state that this definition does not encompass the notions of power relations, people's participation, and a vision of a just society as promoted by social justice advocates.
 For them, advocacy represents the series of actions taken and issues highlighted to change the "what is" into a "what should be", considering that this "what should be" is a more decent and a more just society Those actions, which vary with the political, economic and social environment in which they are conducted, have several points in common.
 For instance, they: